 Cover Type Relevance Why It Matters Typical Limit

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and specialist equipment - multimeters, thermal imaging cameras, cable locators, and general hand tools.
-Replacing a full electrician's toolkit can cost $10,000 - $40,000+. $10K - $50K
+Tools & Equipment Essential Covers theft, loss, or damage to your tools and specialist test instruments - multimeters, thermal imaging cameras, cable locators, conduit benders, and general hand tools.
+Replacing a complete electrician's kit can cost $10,000 to $50,000. $10K - $50K

-Commercial Vehicle Essential Your van or ute is your mobile workshop.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability while driving between jobs.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Commercial Vehicle Essential Your van or ute is your mobile workshop, carrying tens of thousands of dollars in tools between jobs every day.
+Commercial motor insurance covers collision damage, theft, and third-party liability.
+Domestic car insurance typically excludes vehicles used primarily for trade.
 Market or agreed value

-Professional Indemnity Recommended Covers claims arising from faulty advice, design errors, or specification mistakes - for example, designing an electrical system that doesn't meet capacity requirements.
-Increasingly important for electricians who provide design or consultancy services. $250K - $1M
+Professional Indemnity Recommended Covers claims arising from design errors, specification mistakes, or negligent technical advice - for example, designing an electrical system that fails to meet load requirements.
+Increasingly relevant for electricians who provide design, energy-audit, or consultancy services. $500K - $2M

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - fire at your premises, major tool theft, or vehicle accident.
-For sole traders, this is particularly important as you have no backup income source.
+Business Interruption Recommended Replaces lost income when an insured event prevents you from operating - fire at your premises, catastrophic tool theft, or a vehicle write-off.
+For sole traders with no backup income source, even a week of downtime is financially painful.
 12 months revenue

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Relevant if you store customer information digitally, process payments online, or use cloud-based job management software. $100K - $500K
+Cyber Liability Optional Relevant if you store customer information digitally, process card payments on-site, or use cloud-based job-management software.
+A data breach affecting customer details could trigger notification obligations. $100K - $500K

-Disclaimer: Cover types and limits shown are general guidance based on typical electrical business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical electrical business needs.
+Your specific requirements depend on business size, services offered, contract obligations, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Electricians